codewithosama03/Authflow-UI/README.md

-AUTHFLOW UI
+AuthFlow UI

-Modern Authentication Flow (React)
+React Authentication Flow Project

-Description
+About

 AuthFlow UI is a frontend-focused authentication system built using React.

-It demonstrates modern authentication concepts including form validation, protected routes, token handling, user roles, and dashboard access.
+The project focuses on understanding authentication flow, form validation, protected routes, token handling, and dashboard access.
+It simulates a real-world authentication structure while keeping everything frontend-based for learning purposes.

-This project simulates a real-world authentication workflow and is designed as a foundation for a larger scalable application.
+This project serves as a strong foundation for building a larger scalable application in the future.

-The UI will continue to be improved, and new features will be added progressively.

-Overview

-This project demonstrates how a complete frontend authentication system works without requiring a backend.

-It includes:

-Registration flow

-Login flow (ready to extend)

-Mock API integration

-JWT understanding (frontend side)

-Protected routing

-Role-based access simulation

-Token storage best practices

-Dashboard after authentication

-Toast notifications

-Form validation with React Hook Form

-The goal of this project is to understand authentication architecture from a frontend developer's perspective.

 Features